naturalsciences/Darwin/doc/tech/01-install-db.md

 installation of postgis has to be done “by hand” and be compiled.
 So that’s why, in this case, a huge package list is needed:

+{% highlight bash %}
-`# aptitude install  make git postgresql-9.1 postgresql-contrib-9.1 postgresql-9.1-postgis`
+# aptitude install  make git postgresql-9.1 postgresql-contrib-9.1 postgresql-9.1-postgis
+{% endhighlight %}

 Configuration of Pg